-1 Introduction
+1. Introduction

-1.1 Challenges for Businesses in the Information Age
+1.1 Challenges for businesses in the information age

 Ever increasing demands of customers concerning quality and innovativeness of products and services put companies under pressure.
-In combination with global competition, they change the rules of the market and force companies to adapt swiftly [22].
+In combination with global competition, they change the rules of the market and force companies to adapt swiftly (Österle, 2001).
 This challenge and rising pressure to reduce costs require enterprises to redesign their business model.
 One possible solution is to focus the value chain on the processes of the customers.
-For example, a company could support the customer process "car ownership", which extends from the purchase and financing of the vehicle and the usage and maintenance all the way to the sale or scraping.
-This process could be covered entirely with an innovative combination of products and services by a single provider.
-Efficiently collaborating within dynamic networks based on modern information technologies, companies can provide these process oriented offerings [8, p.
-20].
-The growing importance of customer oriented business models is emphasized by numerous publications within the area of Customer Relationship Management (CRM), for example [11], [36], [32].
-A comprehensive overview over the literature in the field of CRM with a focus on e-commerce can be found in [29].
+For example, a company could support the customer process "car ownership", which extends from the purchase and financing of the vehicle © Emerald Group Publishing Limited and the usage and maintenance all the way to the sale or scraping.
+This process could be covered entirely with an innovative combination of products and services by a single provider (Ives and Learmonth, 1984).
+Efficiently collaborating within dynamic networks based on modern information technologies, companies can provide these process-oriented offerings (Vanhaverbeke and Torremans, 1999).
+The growing importance of customer-oriented business models is emphasized by numerous publications within the area of customer relationship management (CRM), for example, Greenberg (2001), Shaw and Reed (1999) and Vavra (1995).
+A comprehensive overview over the literature in the field of CRM with a focus on e-commerce can be found in Romano and Fjermestad (2002, p.
+29).
 CRM aims at leveraging investments in customer relations to strengthen the competitive position and maximize returns.